neumannjan/marketplace/docs/installation.md

     If you do not want to use a queue (_not recommended_), change the `SCOUT_QUEUE` environment variable to `false` and the `QUEUE_DRIVER` environment variable to `sync`.

 ### Configure MySQL and Redis Connections

-?> If you are using provided Docker configuration, skip this step.

 Configuration may be done in `.env` or `config/database.php`.
 Details are in [Laravel's documentation](https://laravel.com/docs/5.6).